Atlas-OS/docs/docs/getting-started/installation.md

             --8<-- "installation.md:windowsOldNotice"
             <!-- --8<-- [start:reinstalling3] -->

-            - Identify the partition you want to install Windows to by looking at the total sizes, then select it
+            - Identify the disk partition you want to install Windows to by looking at the total sizes, then select it
             - Click **Next**, then click **OK** to the warning about `Windows.old`

         === "Deleting data on one drive"